Land-My-Tech-Job/objects/README.md

 IMPORTANT: *Please don't forget to select **"Create a new branch for this commit and start a pull request".** Do not commit directly to the main/master branch*

 # Activity Overview
+In this exerice you'll practice working with objects and iterating through them

 # Learning Objectives